 If the owner’s or maintenance manual of your aircraft does not explicitly state what was put into the engine, demand that the manufacturer provide to you – in writing – exactly what was used when the aircraft was constructed.

-If you get no meaningful assistance from the PPC manufacturer (or they themselves don’t know, which can happen when they use whatever is on hand at the time they built your aircraft), consider either a.) having a chemical analysis of the coolant done or b.) doing a comprehensive system flush and starting anew and in accordance with the engine manufacturer’s specification.
+If you get no meaningful assistance from the PPC manufacturer (or they themselves don’t know, which can happen when they use whatever is on their shelf at the time they built your aircraft), consider either a.) having a chemical analysis of the coolant done or b.) doing a comprehensive system flush and starting anew and in accordance with the engine manufacturer’s specification.

 Don’t take chances with such a critical engine subsystem.